Multi-Agent Support

 Context Prime

-thrum context prime gathers identity, session info, team status, unread messages, git context, and saved context into a single output.
+thrum prime gathers identity, session info, team status, unread messages, git context, and saved context into a single output.
 Run it at session startup or after compaction to quickly orient a new or recovering agent.

-thrum context prime # Human-readable summary
+thrum prime # Human-readable summary

 See Context Management for full documentation including output format, graceful degradation behavior, and use cases.